0xboz/memoq_payment_report_generator/README.md

 ./run.sh
 ```

-The reports are in the directory `report`.
+The reports are in the directory `report/`.